Ford (crossing): Placenames

 The names of many towns and villages are derived from the word 'ford'.
 Because fords were often on major trade routes, towns near them could grow quickly.
 Examples include Oxford (a ford where oxen crossed the river: see the Coat of arms of Oxford); Hertford, the county town of Hertfordshire (the ford where harts cross or "deer crossing"); Brantford, (the ford where Joseph Brant Forded The Grand River); Ammanford (a ford on the River Amman); Stafford, the county town of Staffordshire ('ford by a staithe', or 'ford by the landing place'), Staffort crossing the river Pfinz; and Stratford (a ford on a Roman street).
 Similarly, the German word Furt (as in Frankfurt, the ford of the Franks; Ochsenfurt, synonymous to Oxford; Schweinfurt, a ford where swine crossed the river; and Klagenfurt, literally "ford of complaints") and the Dutch voorde (as in Vilvoorde, Coevorden, Zandvoort, or Amersfoort) are cognates with the same meaning, all deriving from Proto-Indo-European *pértus 'crossing'.
 This is the source of Brythonic and Gaulish ritus (modern Welsh rhyd; the Welsh name of Oxford is Rhydychen "ford of oxen"), which underlies such names as Chambord (from Gaulish *Camboritum "ford at the bend") and Niort (Novioritum "new ford").

 Towns such as Maastricht, Dordrecht, and Utrecht also formed at fords.
 The endings tricht, drecht, and trecht are derived from the Latin word traiectum, meaning "crossing".
 Thus the name Utrecht, originally the Roman fort of Traiectum, is derived from "Uut Trecht", meaning "downstream crossing".
 The Afrikaans form was taken into South African English as drift and led to place names like Rorke's Drift and Velddrift.
 Similarly, in Slavic languages, the word brod comes from the linguistic root that means "river-crossing" or "place where a river can be crossed".
 Although today brod in the Serbo-Croatian means 'ship', Slavonski Brod in Croatia, as well as Makedonski Brod in North Macedonia and other place names containing Brod in Slavic countries, where brod is still the word for 'ford', are named after fords.

+In areas with Old Norse influences in placenames, vað refers to a ford.
+Examples from northern England include Wath-in-Nidderdale and Yanwath.
+Elsewhere, "wade" – from waed, the Saxon word for ford – appears in names such as Biggleswade and Wadebridge.
+The word appears as "worth" in Rainworth.